KeyurVKulkarni/CanParser/README.md

 ## Developer's Note

-For using this program I think it would be in the best interest of the user to specify all arguments in the commandline along with lua file compilation/interpretation.
-Else some stupid menu need to be devised which accpets user value, which I think is overly complicated and cringy to the developer (and, sometimes, to the user).
+For using this program I think it would be in the best interest of the user to specify all arguments in the command line along with Lua program compilation/interpretation.
+Else some stupid menu need to be devised for beginning with the program which accpets user value, which I think is overly complicated and cringy to the developer (and, sometimes, to the user).
 Future versions might support it, at least this feature not present for now.
 Look out for future release notes.
+Godspeed.

 ## Arguments for the Script Call